lich2000117/DjangoSetUpGuide/README.md

 ### =
 ### Three Steps
 1. 'url' register urls
-2. 'views' gather data
+2. 'templates' define how the web page looks
-3. 'template' displays HTML using the data from 'view'
+3. 'views' displays webpage, using those variables in the format given by "templates"
 #### URLS.py: 1. laitai/laitai/urls.py:
 - Register URL for user to access, for example: xxx.xxx.com/page1 ) ``